jphaugla/redisAllowDenyPhone/README.md

 # dump cache - string print of cache
 ./dumpCache.sh
 # check cache - get size of the client cache
+# this can be used to verify two caches are in sync
+# edit checkCache for the port number used
 ./checkCache.sh
 ```